Physics

 Kinetic energy is a type of energy that an object may have where the amount of energy directly correlates to how much the object is MOVING.

 Those descriptions might sound too nebulous, so some examples are definitely in order.
 For Kinetic energy, KE, the amount an object has tells us, more specifically, how fast it moves.
 For example, a baseball with 40 J (the Joule, J, is a unit of energy) of KE is moving faster than an identical baseball with 20 J of KE.
+If the only object in the universe is the baseball, then we speak of the baseball as the system and its KE is 40 J. However, we know that we are surrounded by atoms and molecules everywhere that make up matter.
+This means we need to definition of a system to to keep track of the energy, the forms it takes on and how it can be transferred between objects.

 Systems

 A system is a collection of one or more particles.
 Defining a system helps determine the scope of a physical system.
 For example, a ball and the Earth together can be considered a system.
 The ball alone and Earth alone can also be systems.
+A single electron of the baseball can be the system.

 Defining systems are useful because they help tell us whether any work done is considered to be a change in potential energy or just work itself.